MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-updates.md

 Microsoft regularly publishes software updates to improve performance, security, and to deliver new features.

 > [!WARNING]
-> Each version of Defender for Endpoint on Linux has an expiration date, after which it will no longer continue to protect your device.
-You must update the product prior to this date.
-To check the expiration date, run the following command:
+> Each version of Defender for Endpoint on Linux is set to expire automatically.
+While expired versions continue to receive security intelligence updates, install the latest version to get all available fixes and enhancements. <br>
+>To check the expiration date, run the following command:
 > ```bash
 > mdatp health --field product_expiration
 > ```